-Super easy cream puffs recipe with vanilla cream filling and topped with chocolate sauce, plus a good sprinkle of desiccated coconut, one of the most delicious French dessert recipes.
+Profiteroles with vanilla cream filling and topped with chocolate sauce, one of the most delicious bite-size French desserts.
+The perfect chocolate treat for any party.

-The vanilla cream filling is silky and luscious, the one and only French crème pâtissière recipe, which can be used as a base for so many other desserts.
+The vanilla cream filling is silky and luscious, the one and only French crème pâtissière recipe, which can be used as a base for so many other desserts, like Cremeschnitte Recipe.

 Still helping, right?
 Although mum usually choose the long shape, which would qualify them as eclairs, I prefer the round shape.